Bridging physiological and perceptual views of autism by means of sampling-based Bayesian inference

 Sampling-based theories for probabilistic inference offer an alternative mechanistic implementation for Bayesian inference.
-Within this framework, neural circuits represent posterior distributions by drawing samples over time from those distributions \cite{berkes2011spontaneous,haefner2016perceptual}.
-Interestingly, sampling-based models for probabilistic inference have recently begun to establish direct links between cortical dynamics and perception \cite{echeveste2020cortical}.
-Concretely, the authors in Ref.~\citenum{echeveste2020cortical} showed how a neural circuit model of a cortical hypercolumn which was trained to perform fast sampling-based inference in a visual task displayed a suite of features which are typically observed in cortical recordings across species and experimental conditions.
-Indeed, once trained, the network displayed highly variable responses with strong inhibition-dominated transients at stimulus onset, and stimulus-dependent gamma oscillations, as observed in the cortex \cite{haider2013inhibition,ray2010differences,roberts2013robust}.
-Notably, these features did not emerge when the same network was only required to match mean responses, or when keeping constant Fano factors, as typically required by PPCs.
-The model further showed stimulus-dependent variability modulations consistent with experimental findings\cite{roberts2013robust}.
-Interestingly, divisive normalization\cite{carandini2012normalization} (the starting point for the work in Ref.~\citenum{rosenberg2015computational}), also emerged in this system after optimization.
-Here it was directly implemented via recurrent dynamics, without the need for an explicit additional normalization step.
-Finally, the network respects Dale’s principle, employing separate paths for excitation and inhibition.
+Within this framework, neural circuits represent posterior distributions by drawing samples over time from those distributions\cite{berkes2011spontaneous,haefner2016perceptual}.
+Interestingly, sampling-based models for probabilistic inference have recently begun to establish direct links between cortical dynamics and perception (see Ref.~\citenum{echeveste2020cortical}).
+A neural circuit model of a cortical hypercolumn respecting Dale´s principle and performing fast sampling-based inference in a visual task displayed a suite of features which are typically observed in cortical recordings across species and experimental conditions.
+The network showed highly variable responses with strong inhibition-dominated transients at stimulus onset, and stimulus-dependent gamma oscillations, as observed in the cortex\cite{haider2013inhibition,ray2010differences,roberts2013robust}.
+The model further evidenced stimulus-dependent variability modulations consistent with experimental findings\cite{roberts2013robust}.
+Divisive normalization of mean responses\cite{carandini2012normalization} was also shown to emerge in this network as a result of its recurrent dynamics.
+This is interesting since divisive normalization was precisely the starting point for the probabilistic model in Ref.~\citenum{rosenberg2015computational}, and in previous work linking uncertainty and neural variability via gain modulation\cite{henaff2020representation}.
 The computational and dynamical properties of the network make it a viable candidate to test the link between Bayesian computations and several physiological features observed in ASD such as inhibitory dysfunction, as well as differences in neural variability and oscillations.

-In what follows we will firstly set the basis for this work by recapitulating some of the key findings of Ref.~\citenum{echeveste2020cortical}, relating probabilistic inference, and dynamics in a network model which we will take to describe healthy control subjects.
-We will then make use of the connection between perception and physiology established by that work and take two parallel routes to explore two different theories for autism: a perceptual theory expressed in terms of hypopriors, and a physiological theory concerning impaired inhibition.